Concrete 3D printer: the new challenge of the construction business

 3D printed architectural features

-These printing tools could also be useful to build architectural features.
-These projects are smaller than a house or a bridge, but 3D printing allows to create any features of the urban space, like this column developed by Amalgamma.
+These printing tools could also be useful to build architectural designs.
+These projects are smaller than a house or a bridge, but 3D printing allows them to create any features of the urban space, like this column developed by Amalgamma.

 3D printed art